oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 The following sections describe how to route an application web request to the WebLogic domain through a NGINX frontend.

 #### Host-based routing
 This sample demonstrates how to access an application on two WebLogic domains using host-based routing.
-Install a host-based routing ingress controller.
+Install a host-based routing NGINX ingress.
 ```
 $ kubectl create -f samples/host-routing.yaml
 ingress.networking.k8s.io/domain1-ingress-host created